 William S. Hart School District is set to save “$18-20 million” with PsoomasFMG over their “20 year contract”—which is a great return on their investment.
 But when compared to the “$80 million” that the Kern-SunPower initiative will save the Kern High School District “...in electricity costs over 25 years”, our local solar initiative return seems marginal (1).
 These numbers aren’t as surprising when put into context; the Kern-SunPower project is the largest solar initiative benefiting American public schools to-date.

 And, everyone seems positive this solar initiative will work wonders for Kern’s schools.
 Dr. Cole, the Associate Superintendent of the Business Division for Kern High School District claims that, "As a result of the SunPower systems, Kern High School District will significantly reduce the percentage of our budget allocated for electricity, allowing us to enhance academic and extracurricular programs and plan additional facility upgrades,..."
 (1)

 If Dr. Cole is correct, this is not only great news for Kern High School District but for all schools.
 The success of this program will prove that SunPower solar is not only a viable option for other districts; it is the best option.
 And, millions—potentially billions—of dollars can be saved from the grips of the utility companies and put back into our educational system with the help of SunPower solar panels.

 Widespread adoption of programs like the Kern-SunPower solar project can really make a difference in the fight to improve our schools and help our kids become more competitive with students from all around the world.
-SunPower by Green Convergence is proud to be a Master Dealer of a panel manufacturer that is helping to spearhead such a project.
+Green Convergence is proud to be a Master Dealer of a panel manufacturer that is helping to spearhead such a project.
 We are equally as dedicated to not only installing SunPower solar but to also improving the community that we all live and work in, making it a better place on panel at a time.